 And yet, I am deeply saddened by what I see as the simultaneous disenchantment with service-based careers.
-Specifically, I see disenchantment with the compensation and standard of living afforded those who choose to pursue careers in service.
+Specifically, I see disenchantment with the compensation and standard of living afforded those who choose to pursue careers at non-profits.

 While it has always been the case that service-based careers pay less than other private sector work, the difference was made-up in scheduling flexibility, pensions and job security.
 Sadly, now such benefits rarely exist, rendering the lifestyle of a service-based career a real concern for any young person desiring of the American dream (buying a home and sending their children to college).
 We are now faced with a faulty incentive system where self-worth and standard of living are too highly correlated with compensation.

 The value of a service-based career is not nearly so black and white.

 As a result, I am forced to wonder how many could-be civil servants are watching as their parents’ 401ks go down in flames and reevaluating their own future plans?

 How many kids will not go to their college of choice because their parents — maybe educators themselves – simply can’t afford the price of admission?

 The fact is that access to money has become a necessity for Americans seeking a decent standard of living; health care and educational costs have spiraled out of control for years.

 I am fearful that we are creating a generation who feel forced into careers skewed by a faulty incentive system.